 The underside is about as bad as a kit gets.
 EVERYTHING is molded – which leads to less pieces and less detail.
 I painted the molded dual exhaust and added the tips out the side, but there is VERY little to display.

 The kit IS terrible.
-The hood is a poor fit; the body is “floaty”, the underside it barren of parts and detail; the engine bay mediocre; the front grille is impossible to fit properly, the top DOESN’T fit; and the red clear-plastic taillights are too thin inside the slots molded into the bumper
+The hood is a poor fit; the body is “floaty”, the underside it barren of parts and detail; the engine bay is mediocre; the front grille is impossible to fit properly, the top DOESN’T fit EVER; and the red clear-plastic taillights are too thin fitting inside the slots molded into the bumper

 I think the re-issue MAY be better in some ways and is still reasonably cheap, but I can’t imagine it is “amazing” compared to the older ones.
 The good news is that these kits are ULTRA cheap, so you could buy 3 or 4 to get perfect pieces/parts to work with and still be less expensive than some rare kits.
 They are also NOT an investment as there were a ton of these produced AND it was just reissued.
-I say build it, but it isn’t THAT good either.
-As you can see, it is a hell of a looker though… maybe you should build one?
+I’d say build it, but the kit isn’t THAT good.
+As you can see, however, it is a hell of a looker… maybe you should build one?